Have you ever heard anyone talking about prediabetes and began wondering what “prediabetes” means?

 - Watch your cholesterol levels and blood pressure - high levels can indicate prediabetes

-You can begin by adding more fresh vegetables, fruits and lean proteins into your diet -think chicken, turkey and fish.
+You can begin by adding more vegetables, fruits and lean proteins into your diet -think chicken, turkey and fish.
 Remember to cut out the refined sugars (ditch the white bread!) and go for whole-grains, berries and nuts.

 Sodas and sugar-filled drinks are also something you should consider moderating or cutting from your diet altogether.
 Instead, opt for more water - throw a lemon or a slice of fruit in it to dress it up - or tea.

-The thing you’re trying most to avoid is having prediabetes turn into type 2 diabetes, which stays with you for life.
-It’s important to remember that prediabetes doesn’t automatically mean type 2 diabetes is in your future.
+The thing you’re trying most to avoid is having prediabetes turn into Type 2 diabetes, which stays with you for life.
+It’s important to remember that prediabetes doesn’t automatically mean Type 2 diabetes is in your future.
 But it is a wake-up call for a healthier lifestyle.